tanveerahmad1517/project11_doggies_api_django/README.md

 ## Serializers

-You'll need to provide serializers for both the `Dog` and `UserPref` models.
+Serializers for both the `Dog` and `UserPref` models are provied.
-Each of them should reveal all of the fields with one exception: the `UserPref` serializer doesn't need to reveal the user.
+Each of them should reveal all of the fields with one exception: the `UserPref` serializer doesn't to reveal the user.
+The `Dog` serializer has an additional `age` field that holds an age string in the format "X Years Y Months".

 ## Routes

-The following routes are expected by the JavaScript application.
+The following routes are present and used by the JavaScript application.

 * To get the next liked/disliked/undecided dog